Easy potato pancakes are perfect for breakfast, lunch, or as a side. They have crispy golden edges and a cheesy center!

 - and more cheese!

-Wrap potato pancakes tightly in aluminum foil and place in a freezer-safe Ziploc bag.
+To FREEZE, wrap tightly in aluminum foil and place in a freezer-safe Ziploc bag.
 Place in freezer and store there for up to 3 months.
 Look at the notes above on how to reheat the pancakes if frozen.

 For more pancake recipes, try these: